Ronald Fraser arrives in the Lake District to play Captain Flint ~ on 20th June 1973

 Sophie Neville, Simon West and Suzanna Hamilton with Ronald Fraser playing Captain Flint in the 1973 film of Arthur Ransome’s ‘Swallows and Amazons’

-Ronald Fraser! veteran of World War II movies who had won an award for playing Basil Allenby-Johnson in The Misfits had arrived on the shore of Coniston Water.
-Curiously so had two Stand-ins.
-A short lady for me, with dark hair, and a lady with blonde hair for Suzanna.
-I have blonde hair and Suzanna is dark, but that is how it was.
-The other four actors didn’t have stand-ins, which seemed odd.
-Simon West and Stephen Grendon, the two boys were younger than us, so that seemed odder.
-And we were some way into the filming.
-However the ladies were very excited about coming over to Peel Island.
+And we were some way into the filming, used to handling props that the stand-ins found alien.
+However they were very excited about coming over to Peel Island.
 They sat in our positions and read our lines back to Ronald Fraser whilst the scene at the camp site was lit, and returned to stand-in for us later when his close-ups were shot.
-Somehow they managed to do this in scanty summer clothing dispite the brewing storm.
+Somehow they managed to do this in scanty summer clothing despite a brewing storm.

 My stand-in.
 I liked her very much and was most interested in her tapestry, since I was doing one myself.
 Lots of the men in the crew were interested in her tapestry too.
 They hadn’t noticed mine.

-Our stand-ins got a lot of help from the crew as they went from boat to shore.
-We didn’t really, but then we were used to it and had to wear life-jackets.
-Mummy didn’t wear a life jacket, but she has always been surprising good at getting in and out of boats too.
+Our stand-ins got a lot of help from the crew as they went from ship to shore.
+We didn’t, but then we were agile and wore life-jackets.
+Mummy didn’t wear a life-jacket, but she has always been surprising good at getting in and out of boats.
+Her comment on the matter of my stand-in was, ‘Most unsuitable for a children’s film.’
+Mum became increasingly concise: ‘I don’t think that woman was invited.
+She just turned up.’

-Enthused by our Stand-in, Lesely Bennett and I went into Ambleside that evening to buy more wool for our own tapestries.
+Enthused by our Stand-in, Lesley Bennett and I went into Ambleside that evening to buy more wool for our own tapestries.

-The poor production team.
-I think the recording of our scene with Captain Flint on Peel Island went well, and that Claude Whatham the Director was happy with the result, but my diary reports how a Force 8 gale came in.
-The Call Sheet for 20th June documents how truly unpredictable the weather was.
-We had a ‘Fine Weather Call’, an ‘Alternative Dull Weather Call’, ‘Rain Cover’ in the Houseboat cabin and a pencilled-in end-plan entitled ‘Peel Island’.
+The call sheet for Thursday 20th June documents how truly unpredictable the weather could be.
+We had a ‘Fine Weather Call’, an ‘Alternative Dull Weather Call’, ‘Rain Cover’ in the Houseboat cabin, and a pencilled-in end-plan entitled ‘Peel Island’, which is where we’d ended up.
 Richard Pilbrow, the Producer, had a 1970s embroidered patch sewn to his jeans which read: THE DECISION IS MAYBE AND THAT’S FINAL.

 The Call Sheet that never-was for 20th June 1973.
 We ended up on Peel Island.